IBM/watson-waste-sorter/README.md

 ## 2. Deploy the server application

-Then, push the application to Cloud Foundry
+Now, go to the server repository and push the application to Cloud Foundry
 ```
 cf push
 ```